MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Manager.md

     And
 ```

-#### Generate a Work Breakdown Structure from the tasks in the system
+#### STORY: Generate a Work Breakdown Structure from the tasks in the system

 ```Gherkin
 Scenario: View Work Breakdown Structure